Tiny: I was afraid you'd say so...

 - Temple of Doom: Averted.
 While they're plenty dangerous due to age and the brothers' influence, and due to being several miles in the air, the main temple isn't booby-trapped. and is in an obvious state of disrepair.

-- Vile Villain, Saccharine Show: An unusual example in that this doesn't apply to the game’s main villain, Big.
-The unnamed ruler who first found the underpants eventually became monstrous and corrupted by their vast power, even demanding human sacrifice.
+- Vile Villain, Saccharine Show: An unusual example in that this doesn't apply to the game's main villain, Big.
+The unnamed Dottie ruler who first found the underpants eventually became monstrous and corrupted by their vast power, even demanding human sacrifice.
 The point is made by a in the temple diorama showing him going mad, cutting people in half with his mind, and then standing atop a pile of skeletons.
+Big's a piece of work, but he never goes that far.

 - The Very Definitely Final Dungeon: Toyed with.
 The inside of the temple seems like this, but the final battle takes place on its ruins as they fall/float through the air.